rticommunity/rticonnextdds-examples/examples/connext_dds/real_time_wan_transport/README.md

     port (&lt;host&gt;) and the public UDP port (&lt;public&gt;).

 2)  Set the environment variable PUBLIC_ADDRESS to be the public IP address in which the application will receive data.
-Uusally this is the public IP address of the NAT-enabled router behind which the application runs.
+Usually this is the public IP address of the NAT-enabled router behind which the application runs.